agl-alexglopez/agl-alexglopez.github.io/_posts/2025-08-02-rosetta-stones-and-mazes-maze-design.md

 pub type WallLine = u32;
 ```

-Now you can mark every square as built, processed, finished, etc, whenever you are done building that part of the maze.
+Now you can mark every square as built, processed, finished, etc., whenever you are done building that part of the maze.

 ### To Bit or Not to Bit

 Major portions of this post are dedicated to bit manipulation and encoding.
-What if your language does not have these capabilities or you don't think the bit manipulations are worth your time?
-There are other strategies you can use but I would recommend sticking with the core wall logic and create a higher level `enum`-like or `struct`-like solution to this problem.
+What if your language does not have these capabilities, or you don't think the bit manipulations are worth your time?
+There are other strategies you can use, but I would recommend sticking with the core wall logic and create a higher level `enum`-like or `struct`-like solution to this problem.
 The core concepts I introduced could work exactly the same with a less space efficient approach.
 Here is how I might do it in Rust.

 ```rust
 pub struct Square {